Funhar/z-hub/docs/fhe-eq.md

-Demonstrates FHE.eq() for comparing encrypted values
+Master FHE.eq() to compare encrypted values without revealing contents.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: